 The text on your website, emails, publications, even social network comments define the loyalty to your brand.
 It’s crucial not to ignore the quality of your copywriting.
 In this article, we will discuss the most common copywriting mistakes and how to avoid them.

-The header serves to intrigue and tease readers to click though, and the preheader serves to create a brief abstract of the article.
+The subject serves to intrigue and tease readers to open your email, and the preheader serves to create a brief abstract of the article.
 You can draw in your audience by writing both of them in a great way.

-Eye-catching, informative, and teasing – that’s how your headers and preheaders should be if you want your audience to click through.
+Eye-catching, informative, and teasing – that’s how your subject and preheaders should be if you want your audience to click through.

 If your header does not prompt readers to open an email, you are making efforts in vain.
 A bad header can even direct your email to spam or to the trashcan.

-Here’s an example of a good header with preheader:
+Here’s an example of a good subject with a preheader:

 - Using clichés and unoriginal content